 A former journalist and press secretary, Nancy is driven by a deep-rooted work ethic that constantly results in thorough, creative and swiftly produced work for a diverse array of clients.
 Trust and performance have helped her build a vast and constantly growing network of relationships among public officials, business leaders and the media.

-Her expertise in media relations, crisis communications and issues management have served her well while working on a long list of highly visible commercial real estate projects that have included the $500 million redevelopment of the Flats East Bank in downtown Cleveland, Steelyard Commons and the $100 million One University Circle apartment tower.
-She was retained to coordinate communications regarding the relocation of American Greetings headquarters, entry of AmTrust Financial into the Ohio market and the exploding presence of Optima Ventures in Downtown Cleveland.
+Her expertise in media relations, crisis communications and issues management have served her well while working on a long list of highly visible commercial real estate projects and other large-scale developments.
+In Cleveland, that includes the $500 million Flats East Bank project, the relocation of American Greetings headquarters, Cuyahoga County government transition, the countywide campaign to extend a tax that finances improvements to Cleveland’s three professional sports teams.

 She also managed public affairs efforts to win public approval for the recently completed $140 million improvements at Rocket Mortgage Fieldhouse and the $200 million makeover of Progressive Field.